-Articles 37 and 38 of Law 206 of 2021, establishes that sanitary and phytosanitary import requirements for food and feed products, sanitary registrations, approved food facilities, and sanitary and phytosanitary eligibility of countries issued by AUPSA will remain in force until their expiration date, or until the competent authorities (MIDA or MINSA) modifies them.
+Articles 37 and 38 of Law 206 of 2021, establish that sanitary and phytosanitary import requirements for food and feed products, sanitary registrations, approved food facilities, and sanitary and phytosanitary eligibility of countries issued by AUPSA will remain in force until their expiration date, or until the competent authorities (MIDA or MINSA) modifies them.

-On March 6, 2024, the National Assembly of Panama approved the Law that creates under the Ministry of Health, the National Directorate for Food Control and Veterinary Surveillance (DNCAVV in Spanish), this law is still pending for Panama's President signature to enter into force.
+On April 25, 2024, the Ministry of Health created the National Directorate for Food Control and Veterinary Surveillance (DNCAVV in Spanish), through Law 430 of April 25, 2024.
 DNCAVV replaces the former Food Protection Department, and the former Zoonosis Control Department of the Ministry of Health, merging them into a higher-level National Directorate under the Minister of Health.
-DNCAVV is responsible of approving and issuing sanitary operations permits; processing, retail, and slaughtering facilities approvals; sanitary registrations for local and imported food products; and all the sanitary requirements related to food safety.
+DNCAVV is responsible for approving and issuing the sanitary operations permits, processing, retail, and slaughtering facilities approvals; the sanitary registrations for local and imported food products; and all the sanitary requirements related to food safety.

-Exporting meat, poultry, fresh onions, and potatoes to Panama has become more complicated over the last four years due to the following regulations established by the Panamanian government:
+Exporting pork, poultry, fresh onions, and potatoes to Panama has become more complicated over the last four years due to the following regulations established by the Panamanian government: